-Practically all advances received from customers existing at the beginning of 2021 were recognized as revenue during the period under review.
+The major part of advances received from customers existing at the beginning of 2022 were recognized as revenue during the period under review.
+Due to supply chain issues a few customers (system integrators) had to postpone some projects into the next year.